 Upon successful completion of the NETP programme, the graduate nurse will receive a Northland DHB NETP Certificate of Achievement.

 We have two intakes per year January and September; class sizes are usually 25 and 18 retrospectively.
 Positions are vacancy based and are fixed term for 13 months.

 Those employed in Primary Health will be offered a position on the NETP programme. ie Aged Residential Care facilities, GP practices, PHO, Iwi providers.

 The NESP programme starts in January although they do take graduates nurses in September if a vacancy allows.

-Please not that vacancy numbers or specific areas have not yet been confirmed for this intake
+Please Note: Vacancy numbers or specific areas have not yet been confirmed for this intake.

-Applications are made through the Nursing Advance Choice of Employment (ACE) website http://nursing.acenz.net.nz/
+Applications are made through the Nursing Advanced Choice of Employment (ACE) website

 For NDHB NETP, New Graduate RNs, to be eligible for HWNZ funding, the new graduate will: